ZILtoid1991/iota/README.md

 ### Windows

 Keyboard and mouse works without much issues while using the legacy API.
-A known bug is that it sometimes generates an additional empty event if the Alt key is pressed (because some people thought it's a good idea to dedicate a whole modifier key for the menubar), this will be fixed in a later release.
+A known bug is that it sometimes generates an additional empty event if the Alt key is pressed (because some people thought it's a good idea to dedicate a whole modifier key for the menubar), this will be fixed in a later release, likely by optionally disabling it.

 #### Raw input

 This library is (mostly) equipped to handle raw input data, but currently it has some bugs.
-For some reason, it cannot differentiate between input devices at the moment.
+For some reason, it cannot differentiate between input devices at the moment, as all the device handles are null.

 # Examples

-See `testsource/app.d` for audio, `inputtest/app.d` for input and basic windowing, and `miditest.app` for MIDI.
+See `testsource/app.d` for audio, `inputtest/app.d` for input and basic windowing, and `miditest/app.d` for MIDI.